Reconstruction of SINR Maps from Sparse Measurements using Group Equivariant Non-Expansive Operators: NUMERICAL RESULTS

-\section{Numerical results}

-\subsection{Signal Reconstruction}
+We observe that the reconstruction operator that associates $N$-tuple $(\hat c_{S,P_1},\ldots,\hat c_{S,P_N})$ with $\varphi_{\mathrm{rec}}$ is a GEO.
+The pseudo-code detailing the core algorithms of our GENEO-based framework can be found in Appendix B. Overall, we emphasize that the proposed GENEO framework restricts the optimization variables exclusively to those required to combine the elements of the pattern library (i.e., to a set of cardinality $N$).
+The patterns themselves encode the prior knowledge injected into the framework, enabling optimization in a parameter space of significantly lower dimensionality than that typically required by standard deep learning approaches.

+\section{NUMERICAL RESULTS}

+\subsection{SIGNAL RECONSTRUCTION}

 In our numerical experiments, we focus on reconstructing the \ac{SINR} over a two-dimensional area.
 We generate SINR measurements with the Sionna RT ray-tracing simulator \cite{sionna-rt}, using its built-in outdoor urban scenarios for Munich and Paris.
 Each scenario is discretized into a $L \times L$ grid of $1\,\mathrm{m}^2$ pixels $\{p_j\}_{j=1}^{L^2}$.
+To accurately simulate complex urban propagation, the ray-tracer is configured to compute up to a maximum depth of 3 ray reflections and explicitly includes diffraction modeling.

 The network contains $N_{\mathrm{tx}}=100$ transmitters, each operating at carrier frequency $f_c = 10\,$GHz with transmit power $P_{\mathrm{tx}} = 1\,$dBm and bandwidth $B_w = 50\,$MHz.
-Every transmitter is equipped with a planar array of 128 isotropic elements (16 rows of 8).
+Every transmitter is equipped with a planar array of 128 isotropic elements (configured as 16 rows and 4 columns per polarization) utilizing the 3GPP TR38.901 radiation pattern with vertical-horizontal (VH) polarization.
 Similarly, at each receiver pixel $j$, we place a planar array of 16 isotropic elements (2 rows of 8).
 Denote by $P_{\mathrm{rx}}^{j,i}$ the received power at receiver $j$ from transmitter $i$.

 We define the instantaneous SINR at receiver $j$ as

 where the noise power is

 with $k_B = 1.38\times10^{-23}\,\mathrm{J/K}$ (Boltzmann’s constant), $T_K = 290\,$K (system temperature), and $F_\sigma = 5$ dB (noise figure), yielding $\sigma^2 = 10^{-12}$ W. To obtain a bounded target to reconstruct, we normalize the SINR values across the grid: